-In Building Our Future Together, we’re developing a future-ready master facilities plan for our schools.
-Learn about our process, findings so far, and share your input.
+In Building Our Future Together, we’ve developed a future-ready master facilities plan for our schools.
+Explore our planning process, findings, recommendations, and rationale.

 These needs start with students and recognizing the varied pathways our students will take when they leave Batavia Public Schools.
 Whichever path our students choose, we need to:

 Increase student agency and ownership in the learning process, and

 Build-in project work cycles where students learn, create, iterate to solve problems for a variety of audiences.

 1a) Embracing the Core Team’s guiding principles and belief statements.
 In exploring the current conditions and needs for Building Our Future Together, the Core Team developed the following guiding principles: